 block has been selected, you have the option of printing only the block.

-You can select which features will appear in the image, such as labeling,
+Using the window shown above, you can select which features will appear in the image, such as labeling,

 file information, comments, and markers.
 If the file has more than